 After some simple scientific investigation, I knew this corner of the roof needed to go up between an inch and an inch and half.
 I also knew that the roof was, all things being equal, going to be relatively light.

 Ha!
-No science at all really … I mean – I really have no clue how much this roof actually weighs, but again I knew there was no structure built on top of it, and hence lifting it would be relatively low risk.
+No science at all really … I mean – I really have no clue how much this roof actually weighs, but again I knew there was no structure built on top of it.
+Hence, lifting it would be relatively low risk.

 This roof structure including a bearing beam sits on top of a half column that is nailed into the main house framing.
 From what I could tell, it is pretty solid.
 I should probably point out that the porch floor pitches and has sagged too, but not so much that I am super, overly concerned with it.
 (Plus, that’d absolutely be a whole ‘nother can of worms.)

-I shot video throughout the process and posted it here:
+I shot video throughout the process and posted it to our YouTube Channel:

 Things to Consider with Jack Up a Porch Roof & the Prep

 I also had to cut away (as opposed to removing a full length) of crown molding where the fascia met the soffit.
-Quick and neat work with my RIDGID JobMax.
+Quick and neat work with my RIDGID JobMax (on Amazon).

 When I started, I wasn’t quite sure how the roof’s frame was attached to the house.
 While I did think about about going ginsu on it, sending a long sawzall blade up through the porch ceiling, I decided instead that I would have to surgically remove at least a portion of the ceiling.
 Cutting and removing full ceiling boards honestly was a little more than what I wanted to get into, so I decided (and kinda as a shortcut) to cut back three courses of the ceiling’s beaded tongue & groove going only to the third ceiling joist in.

 For this, and since I was cutting overhead, I pulled out my Dremel SawMax – like a mini circular saw.
 (It comes in super handy with these types of procedures.)
 I’d be able to magically hide this patch later.